aspose-cells-cloud/aspose-cells-cloud-docs/en/developer-guide/conversion/convert-worksheet-to-html/_index.md

 ## Why should you use the Convert worksheet to HTML API?

-- **Zero‑Upload Workflow** – Convert local files directly in the cloud, eliminating the need to transfer large workbooks to storage first.
+- **Zero‑upload workflow** – Convert local files directly in the cloud, eliminating the need to transfer large workbooks to storage first.
-- **High‑Performance Rendering** – Server‑side conversion leverages Aspose's optimized engine, delivering fast and accurate HTML output.
+- **High‑performance rendering** – Server‑side conversion leverages Aspose's optimized engine, delivering fast and accurate HTML output.
-- **Full Control Over Output** – Optional parameters (custom fonts, region, password) let you tailor the HTML to match locale and branding requirements.
+- **Full control over output** – Optional parameters (custom fonts, region, password) let you tailor the HTML to match locale and branding requirements.
-- **Seamless Integration** – Simple PUT request with multipart/form‑data fits naturally into CI/CD pipelines, micro‑services, or serverless functions.
+- **Seamless integration** – Simple PUT request with multipart/form‑data fits naturally into CI/CD pipelines, micro‑services, or serverless functions.

 ## How to use the Convert worksheet to HTML API with SDKs